Identity & Access Management Implementation Plan (Step-by-Step)

 Pick metrics that matter without crushing morale: MFA coverage percentage, SSO coverage, join-move-leave cycle time, and orphaned account count.
 Start small, track weekly, let wins build momentum.

 Common ways this goes wrong?
 Vague scope, missing sponsors, and change-management theater.
-Skip the glossy presentations.
-Schedule tight stand-ups, create a risk register everyone can comment on, and get written sponsor sign-off before day seven.
+Schedule tight stand-ups, create a risk register everyone can comment on, and get a written sponsor sign-off before day seven.

 You're not implementing software, you're changing how people work.
 Get that foundation right, or spend months fixing it later.